Techtonique/nnetsauce/README.md

 print(fit_obj3.predict(Z[456:569,:]))
 ````

+There are certainly many other creative ways of combining these objects, that you can [contribute](CONTRIBUTING.md) (including **tests**)!
+(Put link to the directory, put link to the directory, put link to the directory)

 ## Model validation

 Currently, a method `score` is available for all models in the `nnetsauce`.
 It allows to measure the model's